My life as a dental student

 1. Get on top of your time management

-Time management within Dentistry is key to ensuring a healthy work-life balance.
-Focusing on your degree is important for your future but you also need to prioritize your wellbeing and hobbies to ensure you don’t get burnout.
-Finding a balance will undeniably be an ongoing process with ebbs and flows so try to pace yourself through it.
-On way you could achieve this is by having a weekly diary with your top clinical / academic prioritises listed as well as a couple of fun activities to look forward to.
+Time management within dentistry is key to ensuring a healthy work-life balance.
+Focusing on your degree is important for your future, but you also need to prioritise your wellbeing and hobbies to ensure you don’t burn out.
+Finding a balance will undeniably be an ongoing process with ebbs and flows, so try to pace yourself through it.
+One way you could achieve this is by having a weekly diary with your top clinical / academic priorities listed as well as a couple of fun activities to look forward to.

 1. Learn how to treatment plan correctly